tyvdh/stellar-protocol/ecosystem/sep_turingsigningserver.md

 All endpoints accept `Content-Type: application/json` with the exception of `POST|UPDATE /contract/:hash` which accepts `Content-Type: multipart/form`.

-All endpoints respond with `Content-Type: application/json` with the exception of `GET /contract/:hash/run/collate` which responds with `Content-Type: text/plain`.
+All endpoints respond with `Content-Type: application/json` with the exception of `GET /contract/:hash/run/collate` and `PUT /contract/:hash` which respond with `Content-Type: text/plain`.

 ### Errors